jorge2412/DataLake2/Mixed Reality/HoloLens (Draft)/Session 2 - Hands On/HoloLens HOL.md

     _Deleting the default main camera_

-1. In the "Project" panel, expand the "Assets" folder to expose the subfolder named "HoloToolkit."
+1. In the Project panel, expand the "Assets" folder to expose the subfolder named "HoloToolkit."
 Expand again to find the "Input" and "Prefabs" folders.
-Then drag **HoloLensCamera.prefab** and drop it over the main scene node in the "Hierarchy" treeview.
+Then drag **HoloLensCamera.prefab** and drop it over the main scene node in the Hierarchy treeview.
 This camera is preconfigured to function properly in a HoloLens application.
 Remember to **reset the camera after placing it**.
 (See Exercise 3, Step 7 to remind yourself how to do it.)

     ![Adding Prefab main camera](Images/camera_prefab.jpg)